⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 How Is Myocarditis or Pericarditis Diagnosed?

 Diagnosis of myocarditis is hard because it looks like so many other diseases.
 The diagnosis is made first by the history and a physical examination by a doctor.
-A physical exam may show a fast heart rate, abnormal blood pressure, and fast breathing rate, an abnormal examination of the heart and lungs, and sometimes an enlarged liver.
+A physical exam may show a fast heart rate, abnormal blood pressure, fast breathing rate, an abnormal examination of the heart and lungs, and sometimes an enlarged liver.

 How Is Myocarditis or Pericarditis Treated?

+Myocarditis is mainly treated based on how severe the inflammation is affecting the heart and what the cause of the inflammation is from.
 Sometimes, the inflammation is part of another illness such as rheumatoid arthritis and treating the primary illness will treat the heart as well.
 Other times, it is so mild that nothing needs to be done.
-In more severe cases, anti-inflammatory drugs such as aspirin or steroids are used.
-There are other medicines that may also be used but have not been truly shown to work.
-One of these medicines is intravenous gamma globulin.
+In more severe cases, anti-inflammatory drugs such as intravenous gamma globulin or steroids are used.
 Besides treating the inflammation, supportive care may need to be given such as medicines to make the heart pump better until it heals.
 In very severe cases of myocarditis with a very weak heart, machines may be required to help the heart pump.

-In pericarditis, if the amount of fluid that accumulates around the heart is quite large, it may need to be removed with a needle or surgery to open the lining around the heart and let it drain.
+Pericarditis treatment is focused on helping reduce chest pain and inflammation with usually over-the-counter pain reliever medications (Motrin).
+If recurrent, other anti-inflammatory medications can be added to help reduce inflammation.
+If the amount of fluid that accumulates around the heart is quite large, it may need to be removed with a needle or surgery to open the lining around the heart and let it drain.

 What Are the Long-term Effects Myocarditis or Pericarditis?